pulumi/pulumi/docs/design/packages.md

 New named `class` types can be created by composing primitives and other `class` types.
 Classes are capable of representing a multitude of constructs, from data-only, to pure interfaces, and everything in between.

-Because Coconut's primitive type system is restricted to JSON-like types, all instances can be serialized as [JSON]( https://tools.ietf.org/html/rfc7159), ensuring interoperability with languages and Internet protocols.
+Because Lumi's primitive type system is restricted to JSON-like types, all instances can be serialized as [JSON]( https://tools.ietf.org/html/rfc7159), ensuring interoperability with languages and Internet protocols.
 There may be additional constraints placed on classes to enforce contracts, but this does not alter their runtime representation.